 Ensure that your school’s email address is current and that all email inboxes associated with your school are monitored regularly.
 Oftentimes, if a student doesn’t receive a response from a school owner regarding login or access issues, they may initiate a chargeback with their bank.
 Many concerns can be resolved directly with the student if you're responsive to inquiries and transparent about your policies and content from the get-go.

 Craft a Clear Sales Pitch

-When coming up with a sales pitch for your course, keep in mind how it may be received by prospective buyers.
-Compelling sales pages are essential for sales conversions, but avoid being ambiguous or unclear in how you present your course.
+When coming up with a sales pitch for your product, keep in mind how it may be received by prospective buyers.
+Compelling sales pages are essential for sales conversions, but avoid being ambiguous or unclear in how you present your product.

-For example, presenting your course as a “get-rich-quick scheme” or promising dubious results may lead to unrealistic expectations and/or frustrations from your students.
+For example, presenting your product as a “get-rich-quick scheme” or promising dubious results may lead to unrealistic expectations and/or frustrations from your students.

 Adhere to a Fair and Flexible Refund Policy

 Having an easily understandable refund policy goes a long way; we recommend considering each refund request on a case-by-case basis.
 If a student wants to file a chargeback, you can preemptively issue a refund, which will effectively prevent the student from disputing the transaction and help you avoid chargeback fees.

 Oftentimes, chargebacks are initiated due to a lack of communication from both parties, and more often than not, further communication and compromise can lead to a resolution—rather than a long, drawn-out dispute.

 Students that initiate a chargeback are automatically unenrolled from the product they originally purchased.
 If they purchased a subscription or payment plan, then their active subscription or payment plan will also be automatically canceled.